saulhappy/packageDefend/README.md

 - Various types of components (class, styled, functional using hooks) mainly for educational purposes.

 ## Demo
 Video demo to be linked later.

+## Deployment
+This project will be deployed to Heroku in a future date, with link and further instructions provided.